PostHog/posthog.com/contents/handbook/strategy/product-prioritization.md

 BI stack = notebooks, querying, visalizations, forecasting Marketing stack = heatmaps, scrollmaps, attribution and performance, messaging, community and referral

 The stronger the above tools fit our prioritization, the sooner we can build them.
+Overall, choosing the next product to build is more of an art than a science (some products might be easier to build, easier to maintain, more on trend, less competitive landscape, higher potential to pay etc.) so we need to use our best judgement.
+We expect to get better at this as we ship and charge for more products over time.

 ## Being able to build all of this stuff